Completing the enumeration of inversion sequences avoiding triples of relations: Inversion sequences grown on the left

 In \cite{martinez_patterns_2018} class 663A $(-,\neq,\geq)$ is shown to be Wilf-equivalent to class 663B $(\neq,-,\geq)$, but neither class is enumerated.
 Here we will give a succession rule and use it to solve the generating function.

-Define $\cl{A} = \cl{I}(-,\neq,\geq)$, and define $\cl{C} \supset \cl{A}$ to be the set of those inversion sequences which avoid all the relevant patterns, except possibly 010 where both 0's have value 0.
+Define $\cl{A} = \cl{I}(-,\neq,\geq)$, and define $\cl{C} \supset \cl{A}$ to be the set of those inversion sequences which avoid all the relevant patterns, except possibly occurrences of 010 where both 0's have value 0.
 Let $\cl{B} = \cl{C} \setminus \cl{A}$.
 Inversion sequences in $\cl{A}$ have an initial prefix of 0's and then all subsequent values are positive, while inversion sequences in $\cl{B}$ have exactly two consecutive runs of 0's (if there were more than two then a pattern 110, 120 or 210 would necessarily occur).
 For all objects in $\cl{C}$, let $P$ denote the initial run of 0's, let $S$ be the next run of 0's (if it exists), and let $p = |P|$.

-For growing on the left, observe that \begin{itemize} \item any 0's incremented must always be consecutive (or else 101 or 010 would occur); \item if any 0's in $S$ are incremented then they must all be incremented simultaneously (or else 201 or 210 would occur); \item if any 0's in $P$ are incremented then this must either be some number of 0's on the right, or else a single 0 not on the right. \end{itemize} Using labels $(p)_a$ and $(p)_b$ for objects in $\cl{A}$ and $\cl{B}$ respectively, we have the rule
+For growing on the left, observe that \begin{itemize} \item any 0's incremented must always be consecutive (or else 101 or 010 would occur); \item if any 0's in $S$ are incremented then they must all be incremented simultaneously (or else 201 or 210 would occur); \item if any 0's in $P$ are incremented then this must either be some number of 0's on the right, or else a single 0 not on the right; \item if $S$ exists then no 0's in $P$ can be incremented (or else a 120 would occur). \end{itemize} Using labels $(p)_a$ and $(p)_b$ for objects in $\cl{A}$ and $\cl{B}$ respectively, we have the rule

 See \cref{fig:prog_663} for a depiction of growth on the left according to this succession rule.

 Using generating functions $A(z,x)$ and $B(z,x)$, where $z$ marks length and $x$ marks $p$, the above rule can be written as (omitting the $z$ arguments for brevity)